coolstation/coolstation/.github/AUDIO_GUIDELINES.md

-# 🔈 Goonstation Audio Guidelines 🔊
+# 🔈 Coolstation Audio Guidelines 🔊 (Adapted from Goonstation guidelines)

 {%hackmd @ZeWaka/dark-theme %}

-## Creating sound effects for Goonstation
+## Creating sound effects for Coolstation

 Have a gun that needs to go bang?
 A pen that needs a satisfying clicking sound?
 You're in the right place!
 This document is not a strict ruleset, but meant to show you the *general* guidelines you should adhere to when adding audio to the game.